Rabbi Dana Saroken

 Sarah Shapiro is a licensed clinical social worker with over twenty years of experience providing short-term counseling to clients of all ages in a variety of school and community settings.
 Currently, she also works as the Shleimut Social Work Consultant at Beth Israel Congregation and for Jewish Community Services at Aleph Bet Jewish Day School in Annapolis.
 Sarah also maintains a small private practice specializing in short-term counseling to help people address life challenges and transitions.

-Sarah will be onsite at Beth El usually on Wednesdays from 4-6pm and Thursdays from 1-5pm.
+Sarah will be onsite at Beth El usually on Tuesdays from 1-5pm and Wednesdays from 4-6pm.
 During this time, she will be available to see people in person by previously scheduled appointment or on a walk-in basis, engage in telephone counseling, and assist the Beth El clergy by providing telephone support to ill or bereaved congregants.

 Jordan Goodman believes life improves when we feel more connected to ourselves and others.
 He is a professional musician, licensed psychotherapist, and recognized leader in the fields of therapeutic and community drumming. www.Beatwell.org

 Gabe Pickus is a Healing Touch Certified Practitioner, Movement & Martial Arts Practitioner and Educator and musician.

 Aaron Schneider is a psychotherapist, ordained Maggid (storyteller) and student of the late Reb Zalman Schachter-Shalomi z”l.